developer-x/kotlin-concurrency-demo/README.md

 ## Coroutines
 [Coroutines](https://kotlinlang.org/docs/coroutines-basics.html#your-first-coroutine) is a lightweight concurrency framework.
-Each unit of work is not bound to particular thread - it can be started/started and assigned to different threads.
+A Coroutine defines an asynchronous unit of work.
+Unlike Native Threads, a Coroutine is not bound to particular thread - it can be started/started and assigned to different threads.
 The unit of work is invoked using the `launch` keyword and returns an instance of a Job to either cancel or wait for completion.
 A Job is unable to return a value.